 Understanding a company’s car insurance grace period may also be a selling point when choosing a new provider.
 We’ll outline some of today’s best car insurance providers, so you know the right circumstance for you.
-Enter your zip code below or call (844) 246-8209 to start collecting quotes.
+Enter your zip code above or call (844) 246-8209 to start collecting quotes.

 What Is A Car Insurance Grace Period?

 A car insurance grace period is the amount of time your insurer or your state laws allow you to either delay paying for your car insurance premium without a lapse in coverage, or the time between purchasing a new car and auto insurance for that vehicle.

 Let’s say you have a difficult month or you simply forget to pay your premium.
 Will the company cancel your plan if you don’t pay your car insurance right on time?

 It depends.
 Both individual policies and state laws set specific regulations on how long you can delay payment before your car insurance coverage is canceled.

 In some cases, your car insurance company is allowed to cancel your plan after one day without payment, and your plan will lapse because of a non-payment, leaving you uninsured.
 You may be able to pay a fee to reinstate your plan immediately.

 If you currently have auto insurance on a car, you typically have a grace period of seven to thirty days before you have to report your new car to your insurance company with or without a penalty.